 Chelsea didn’t have many secrets in her past, but she was building up a nice collection of them while running with Lola.

 I loved the settings all over Australia, Thailand and New Zealand.
 So many different places and scenery – some lush, some dusty emptiness.
 Mountains, ocean, cane fields, desert, forest, tiny towns, Sydney.
-The scenery and locations were spectacular.
+The scenery and sets were spectacular.
 It was photographed beautifully.
+I enjoyed the way the camera angles put you into scenes in an interesting way.
+One example: when Lola is trying to kick her way out of the trunk of the car, the camera focuses on the soles of her shoes as she kicks.

 At the end of season 1, when they think they are relatively safe, the bad guy who has been directing everyone from behind the scenes, Morrison (Anthony Phelan) snatches Lola’s son David (Charles Cottier).
 In addition to the money and drugs, there’s a key fob from the duffle bag the money was in.
 Morrison wants the key in exchange for David.